Start at the Top(side)

-Start with exhibits inside the front gate.
-Check in on Berlin the polar bear at Polar Bear Passage.
-She may be inside or out, so stopping by on both your way in and your way out gives you more chances to see her in action!
+Start with exhibits inside the front gate, including Nuniq at Polar Bear Passage.
+They may be inside or out, so stopping by on both your way in and your way out gives you more chances to see one of them in action!

 See Sea Lions

 Veer right at the Gazebo inside the front entrance and head up the hill.
 At the top, you’ll see Sea Lion Splash.
 If it’s nearing showtime, take a seat and let our California sea lions demonstrate their skills.
 If it’s going to be a bit until the next show, keep going, but plan to come back for the show -- you’ll be in this general area for a bit.

 Next stop: the Tropics Building, which is the original structure that the Kansas City Zoo called home when it opened in 1909.
 It was completely renovated for its 100th anniversary in 2009 and now it houses an assortment of animals found in tropical climates, such as Asian small-clawed otters, white-cheeked gibbons, several species of monkeys, porcupines, and more.